rixx/ramble/ideas.md

       happens.
 Country < city < internet.
 Wide networks by way of different interests/hobbies, facilitating different mindsets.
 [WGICF]
 - [ ] Polarise early, go by feeling [Models]
+- [ ] Calibration (Minesweeper too easy, Pinball too random, cursed game just right)
+- [ ] Lessons learnt in different games
+      - Minesweeper: Tell stories about anything
+      - Minesweeper: Deal with arbitrariness (or play good version)
+      - Pinball: what if you're missing entire layers of your current situation?
+You probably do, rel: culture is intricate
+      - General: There are things that come easy to others that you can't do with reasonable effort.
+Deal, or put in unreasonable effort
+      - Analyse what went wrong
+      - Hex/Necro: Meditation in games
+      - Notice if things are fun or supposed to be fun (re chocolate)
+      - Watch yourself playing, and watch your mind betray you